 However, the chance that a cowboy is behind the wheel is high.
 Try to take a taxi with a “radio taxi” on it.
 And if you don’t feel safe how the taxi drivers rides, just stop it!

 Are you arriving at Buenos Aires international airport (Ezeiza)?
 Read our article: how getting from Ezeiza airport to Buenos Aires”

 The common scams to tourists

 There are bad apples on the market.
 You will find them mostly around the airport.
 A common scam: when ending the ride the taxi driver will stop the meter and say how much it cost.
 For example, $200 ARS.
 You will take a banknote of $500 or $1000.
 You give the banknote, the driver will put it between the legs to look for exchange but the driver will say he doesn’t have enough exchange.
 The driver gives the banknote back.
-But in a blink of an eye, he switched it to a counterfit banknote.
-That’s why we suggest to have some $100 peso bills with you.
+But in a blink of an eye, he switched it to a counterfeit banknote.
+That’s why we suggest having some $100 peso bills with you.

 Also, making a huge detour to the destination is a common scam.
 Below we give you some tips to avoid that.

 Explain where to go